Build Divide: Card game

 The game's two starting decks and first booster pack was released on October 8, 2021.

 Anime

 The anime television series is produced by Liden Films and directed by Yuki Komada, with Yoriko Tomita writing the series' scripts, Shinpei Tomooka designing the characters, and Keiji Inai with Kenta Higashiohji composing the series' music.
 The first cour, titled Build Divide -#000000 (Code Black)-, aired from October 10 to December 26, 2021.
 Egoist performed the first opening theme "BANG!!!", while Memai Siren performed the first ending theme "Fukagyakuteki na Inochi no Shōzō".
 The second cour, titled Build Divide -#FFFFFF (Code White)-, aired from April 3 to June 26, 2022.
 Egoist performed the second opening theme "Gold", while Who-ya Extended performed the second ending theme "A Shout Of Triumph".

+English release

+The series is licensed in North America by Aniplex of America and streamed on the Crunchyroll and Funimation video on demand services worldwide.

-Crunchyroll and Funimation licensed the series outside of Asia.
-Medialink licensed the series in Southeast Asia and will stream it on iQIYI and Bilibili.
+In Southeast Asia, Medialink licensed the series and was streamed on iQIYI and Bilibili.